WordPress/gutenberg/blocks/README.md

 - `title: string` - A human-readable [localized](https://codex.wordpress.org/I18n_for_WordPress_Developers#Handling_JavaScript_files) label for the block.
 Shown in the block picker.
 - `icon: string | WPElement` - Slug of the [Dashicon](https://developer.wordpress.org/resource/dashicons/#awards) to be shown in the control's button, or an element if you choose to render your own SVG.
+- `attributes: Object | Function` - An object of [matchers](http://github.com/aduth/hpq) or a function which, when passed the raw content of the block, returns block attributes as an object.
+When defined as an object of matchers, the attributes object is generated with values corresponding to the shape of the matcher object keys.
 - `edit( attributes: Object, setAttributes: Function ): WPElement` - Returns an element describing the markup of a block to be shown in the editor.
 A block can update its own state in response to events using the `setAttributes` function, passing an object of properties to be applied as a partial update.
 - `save( attributes: Object ): WPElement` - Returns an element describing the markup of a block to be saved in the published content.
 This function is called before save and when switching to an editor's HTML view.
 - `controls: string[]` - Slugs for controls to be made available to block.
 See also: [`wp.blocks.registerControl`](#wpblocksregistercontrol-slug-string-settings-object-)